Dre Campbell Farm

 If your vegetable garden is dying or your crops are not growing properly, you might have major soil problems.
 All plants need healthy soil to thrive.

-Mulch and organic compost are both great solutions to improving soil quality.
-Testing the soil to see what nutrients are missing is also a good idea.
+Mulch and organic compost are both great solutions for improving soil quality.
+Testing the soil to identify missing nutrients is also a good idea.

 4. Seeds Not Sprouting

 If your seeds have not sprouted, they may need more germination time.
-Also, ensure you plant seeds at the right time for your climate, and don’t hesitate to replant if needed.
+Also, ensure you plant seeds at the right time for your climate, and do not hesitate to replant if needed.

-Next, check the moisture level in the soil.
+Next, check the soil’s moisture level.
 If it’s too dry, give it some water.
 If it’s too wet, the seeds might have rotted, and replanting might also be necessary.

 Birds could also be a problem.
 They might have eaten yours.
 In that case, replanting is necessary.
-To prevent this, consider using bird netting or covering the seeds with a container.
+To prevent this, consider using bird netting or covering the seeds with a container to protect them from birds.

 Lastly, remember to check the expiration dates on your seed packets.
-If you’re using seeds from a previous season, ensure they’re a year or two old at maximum.
+If you’re using seeds from a previous season, ensure they’re not more than a year or two old.

 As seeds age, their germination rate decreases.
 If you suspect your seeds are too old, it’s time to replant them with fresh ones.